 “A Blustery Rescue” is a side-scrolling game that sees you and Pooh tied to a balloon.
 As you fly, the breezy day turns into a hurricane, or at least bad enough that every beehive and tree in the neighbourhood comes flying at you.
 You wouldn’t believe how many beehives KH2 throws at you.
 It doesn’t make any sense, and it’s as though the develolpers thought “bees” were the Wood’s only notable feature.
 It is possible to flanderize a location?

-You need a pretty high score to clear Jiminy’s requirements, but the game’s like riding a bike: you never forget how to play (I first mastered it years ago, and got the high score in first try in my retrospective run, without even really trying).
+You need a pretty high score to clear Jiminy’s requirements, but if you’re like me, the game’s like riding a bike: you never forget how to play (I first mastered it years ago, and got the high score in first try in my retrospective run, without even really trying).
 The only thing that remains once the debris has cleared is to rescue Piglet with Triangle.
 A timer ticks down in the corner while you do this, and I’m not sure why.
 Piglet isn’t that hard to catch, and yet they give you a minute and a half to do so.
 There’s no way to lose time earlier in the game.
 There’s no way to fall behind.
-There’s no score penalty.
+There’s no score penalty!
 The only thing you could conceivably “fail” at is rescuing Piglet, over and over again, for a solid minute-twenty.
 It doesn’t hurt anything, but I’d have accepted a short timer.
 I’d have accepted no timer!
 But a timer that ticks on thirty times longer than it needs just seems… lonely?
 Is it possible to feel bad for a game mechanic?

 In an all-around improvement, KH2 introduces a retry button for mini-games on the pause menu.
 I’d like to praise KH2 for this, but the game forgot to put a retry button in the other place where it would be helpful: boss fights.
 And I’m not sure I should praise KH2 for providing half of what should be a basic courtesy.
-Slow clap to every game designer who only did now what everyone should have been doing for the past twenty or more years, and an even slower clap for KH2 for only going half-way.
+Slow clap to every game designer who only did now what everyone should have been doing for the past twenty or more years, and an even slower clap for Square Enix for only going half-way.

 Even after you rescue Piglet in the mini-game, it seems you still haven’t rescued Piglet!
 I mean it just how I said, and it’s completely surreal.
 KH2 has put him up in a tree as though the mini-game never took place!
 I can’t imagine the game was a later addition to a later draft, given that it’s 100 Acre Wood and the mini-games are a part of the experience!
 Did a designer really order the mini-game team to do one thing and then order the cutscene team to undo that work?